Trevor Milton: Sexual misconduct claims

-In his court case, Milton was represented by two lawyers with close connections to Donald Trump: Marc Mukasey and Brad Bondi, the brother of Pam Bondi (who became the U.S. Attorney General in the second Trump administration).
-A month prior to the 2024 presidential election, Milton and his wife donated more than $1.8 million to a fund supporting Donald Trump's reelection.

-On March 27, 2025, he was given a full pardon by President Donald Trump.
-As a result of the pardon, Milton will not need to compensate Nikola shareholders, who had lost tens of millions of dollars.

 Personal life

 Milton lives in Phoenix, Arizona with his wife, Chelsey Bergmann, whom he married in 2017.
 In November 2019, the Los Angeles Times reported that Milton had bought a 2,000-acre Utah ranch with a 16,800 square foot riverside mansion for $32.5 million.
 The purchase price set a new record for a home in the state.
 He is friends with Dave "Heavy D" Sparks.

 In September 2020, Forbes assessed Milton's net worth to be at at least $3.1 billion, as he owned about 25% of Nikola, which was valued at about $12.4 billion at the time.

 Since 2016, Milton has contributed $2.85 million to conservative political causes.
 He also contributed $750,000 to the MAHA Alliance, a PAC to convince supporters of Robert F. Kennedy Jr. to support Donald Trump after Kennedy dropped out of the 2024 presidential campaign.

 In August 2020, Milton announced that he would transfer 6,005,162 of his personal shares, valued at approximately $233 million, to 50 early Nikola employees as a gesture of appreciation for their contributions to the company.

 Per information provided at the time of his sentencing, in December 2020, Milton donated 1.5 million shares of Nikola Corporation, valued at approximately $20 million, to The Church of Jesus Christ of Latter-day Saints (LDS Church).